Glendalough lakes, Ireland

-For centuries People have been attracted to the valley of the two lakes for its spectacular view, rich history, abundant wildlife and archaeology.
-Glendalough is a remarkable place that will inspire your heart.
+For centuries, people have been attracted to the valley of the two lakes for its spectacular view, rich history, abundant wildlife and archaeology.

-The lakes and monuments are accessible all seasons anytime of the days, you can reach them all on foot however the car parks may have the barrier down early in the morning and late in the evening.
+The lakes and monuments are accessible all seasons at any time of the day.
+You can reach them all on foot, while the car parks may have the barrier down early in the morning and late in the evening.

 Activities to do in Glendalough

 Walking/climbing and hiking.
 The Wicklow is recognised for the beauty of its landscapes.
-The very famous walk would be the Wicklow Way which stretches to some 130 kilometers.
+The very famous walk would be the Wicklow Way which stretches to some 130 kilometres.

 Angling.
-Fishing with rod for those interested to do river fishing.
+Fishing with a rod for those interested to do river fishing.

 Cycling.
-Diverse landscape of Glendalough offers a range of routes ideal for both beginners and experienced cyclists.
-If you are interested, you can rent bike from Rathdrum or Roundwood.
+The diverse landscape of Glendalough offers a range of routes ideal for both beginners and experienced cyclists.
+If you are interested, you can rent a bike from Rathdrum or Roundwood.

 NOTE: Swimming is not permitted in either of the Glendalough lakes for safety reason.